 Any hardware store will do just fine for finding new O-rings.

-To make sure you are getting the correct size look up and bring with you the make and model your pallet jack is.
+To make sure you are getting the correct size look up and bring with you the make and model of your pallet jack.

-The last thing you want is to take apart your pallet jack and place your new O-ring in, only to find out that it is the wrong size.
+The last thing you want to do is take apart your pallet jack and place your new O-ring in, only to find out that it is the wrong size.

 Find the Right O-Ring and Seal Kit for your Pallet Jack Below